FaresIbrahim32/Dog-breed-vision-model/README.md

 4. Features
 We're dealing with images (unstrucutred data) of 120 different dog breeds ( 120 different classes) .
 We will use deep learning / transfer learning hopefully .
 The dataset itself is 10k+ images for the training set and 10k+ images for the test

+the submission csv file is what I submitted to Kaggle